-There are not one but two craft breweries, a handful of wineries, a food festival that draws celebrity chefs, a hatted restaurant and a small Italian wine bar.
-Recent stats show many visitors today aren’t families looking to get away from it all; they’re young couples looking for a good time.
+There are several craft breweries (try Black Duck Brewery or Moorebeer), a handful of wineries, a hatted restaurant and a small Italian wine bar.
 Roughly halfway between the Gold Coast and Sydney, Port is only an hour’s flight from the latter, which makes it the perfect weekend escape for thrill-seekers with one thing on their mind: food.

-The Observatory, opposite Town Beach, is no hippy hangout: its impressive green credentials would be lost on the uninitiated because, to a passer-by, it simply looks like a modern, surfside hotel, with sprawling balconies and sweeping ocean views.
+Mantra the Observatory, opposite Town Beach, is a modern, surfside hotel, with sprawling balconies and sweeping ocean views.
 Choose from two penthouses, hotel rooms or one-, two- and three-bedroom self-catering suites.
 The café downstairs, Milkbar Town Beach, is a favourite detour for locals doing the Coastal Walk.
 The hotel is about a 10-minute stroll from the heart of town but there are a couple of good eateries nearby.